massclown/HalfSwordTrainerMod/README.md

 Compatibility with newer demo versions not guaranteed, and the older demo from `itch.io` won't work.
 The mod requires [UE4SS](https://github.com/UE4SS-RE/RE-UE4SS) (version 2.5.2 as of now) to work.

-The mod is written specifically in Lua, so you can understand and modify its functionality.
+The mod is written in Lua, so you can understand and modify its functionality.

 ## License
 Distributed under the MIT License.
 See `LICENSE` file for more information.

 ## Installation
-1) Install [an xInput release of UE4SS 2.5.2 from the official repository](https://github.com/UE4SS-RE/RE-UE4SS/releases/) into the Half Sword demo installation according to UE4SS installation instructions
+1) Install [an xInput release of UE4SS 2.5.2 from the official repository](https://github.com/UE4SS-RE/RE-UE4SS/releases/) into the Half Sword demo installation folders according to the UE4SS installation instructions
 ([short guide](https://github.com/UE4SS-RE/RE-UE4SS?tab=readme-ov-file#basic-installation) / [full guide](https://docs.ue4ss.com/dev/installation-guide.html)).

 Most probably you will copy all the files from the UE4SS release into: